External Payment Types

 string cardTrack = null;

-// If number is entered, result is NumberInputDialogResult
+// If a number was entered, the result is of type NumberInputDialogResult

 var roomNum = input as NumberInputDialogResult;